Conjugate phase retrieval in shift-invariant spaces generated by a Gaussian: Conjugate phaseless sampling and reconstruction

-where $H_n(x)=e^{2\pi x^2}\frac{d^n}{dx^n}(e^{-2\pi x^2})$ are the Hermite polynomials of order $n$ and $\zeta_n$ is the normalized constant.
-For the case that $n=0$, $h_0$ is the classical Gaussian function.
-Let be the shift-invariant space generated by the Hermite function of order $n$.
-In the following proposition, we show that a function $f\in V(h_n)$ with the coefficients satisfying polynomial decay is conjugate phase retrieval, and it can be determined, up to a modular constant and conjugation, from the phaseless Hermite samples $|f(\gamma)|$ and $|f'(\gamma)|, \gamma\in\Gamma$, where $\Gamma\subset\R$ is a sampling set of positive measure.
+In the following theorem, we show that a function $f\in V(h_n)$ generated by a Hermite function is conjugate phase retrieval, and it can be determined, up to a unimodular constant and conjugation, from the phaseless Hermite samples $|f(\gamma)|$ and $|f'(\gamma)|, \gamma\in\Gamma$, where $\Gamma\subset\R$ is a sequentially compact sampling set.